-Tipping is expected by all servers in American restaurants.
-Many are paid less than the minimum hourly wage, depending on local laws where they are working, and their tips provide a significant part of their income.
+Tipping may not be a universal expectation, but it is common in American restaurants.
+Many servers in America are paid less than the minimum hourly wage, depending on local laws where they are working, and their tips provide a significant part of their income.
 There's also a long history associated with tipping in the United States.
-If you've gotten good service, you want to leave the server an appropriate tip for a job well done.
+If you've gotten good service, leave the server an appropriate tip for a job well done.
 But many diners aren't quite sure about tipping rules and etiquette and how to actually calculate a tip.

 How Much to Tip

 In the United States, the average tip at a restaurant is generally considered to be between 15 to 20 percent of the bill.
 However, a 2016 Zagat survey found that the average tip in American restaurants was 18.9 percent.
 (This was the latest information available as of January 2018.)
 Recently a few restaurants, especially on the East and West coasts, have been doing away with tips and calling themselves tip-inclusive restaurants.
 These restaurants raise the hourly pay of servers to cover for their loss of tips, and you are not expected to leave a tip.

 But by far the majority of restaurants are not tip-inclusive, and you should leave a tip for the server unless you are certain it is a tip-inclusive restaurant (usually there will be a note on the menu or the check).